 I chose to give you examples of things you can create from behind your computer (or camera) and market them online.
 This is what I like to do myself, and I have done most of the above.

-Even if after you stopped putting time and energy in it.
+Even if after you stopped putting time and energy into it.

-If you liked this post and would like to be notified, not too often, but frequently, about updates on this blog, then sign up to join my email list, and you will get a notification in your inbox.
+If you liked this post and would like to be notified, not too often but frequently, about updates on this blog, sign up to join my email list, and you will get a notification in your inbox.